captionpoint/CaptionPoint-Server/public/will.md

 We’ll find the money.
 ---
 ## HENRY:
-Will would hate it, but I know who to go to.
+…Will would hate it, but I know who to go to.
 ---
 ## JOHN:
-Not Ben.
+Not Ben?
 ---
 ## HENRY:
 Not Ben.
----
-## HENRY:
+--
 Actually, Ben’s a great idea.
 ---
 ## ISAAC: